 Chronic pain is a common condition that has a substantial economic impact on society due to its prevalence and its various impacts on people who suffer from it and those caring for them.
 In 2007, around 3.2 million Australians (1.4 million males and 1.7 million females) were estimated to have experienced chronic pain.
 The prevalence of chronic pain is projected to increase as Australia's population ages, from around 3.2 million Australians in 2007 to 5.0 million by 2050.
-Allocated health expenditure on chronic pain was estimated at around \$4.4 billion in 2000-01 (Access Economics Pty Limited in collaboration with University of Sydney Pain Management Institute, 2007).
+Allocated health expenditure on chronic pain was estimated at around \$4.4 billion in 2000-01.

-(c) Palliative care incidence in Australia
+[c]Palliative care incidence in Australia

-There were over 62,000 palliative care-associated hospitalisations in Australia over 2013-14 with more than 51,200 palliative care-related prescriptions, of which 12,915 (25%) were analgesics (Australian Institute of Health and Welfare, 2014).
+There were over 62,000 palliative care-associated hospitalisations in Australia over 2013-14 with more than 51,200 palliative care-related prescriptions, of which 12,915 (25%) were analgesics.